Skip to contents

 fill

-Fill color for the rectangle.
-Use NA for no fill.
+Fill colour for the rectangle.

 alpha